TALKS & SPEAKERS

 Bio

-Sergei Volokitin is an independent security researcher with the focus on embedded security and mobile devices.
-He has a number of publications on Java Card platform attacks and conference presentations on hardware security.
+Sergei Volokitin is an independent security researcher at Hexplot with the focus on embedded security and mobile devices.
+He has a number of publications on Smart Card attacks and conference presentations on mobile device and hardware security.

 Abstract